gurkanozil/blog/docs/posts/note-taking-system.md

 - **Carry Different Notebooks for Different Contexts**: Each notebook serves a different purpose, making it easy to jot down ideas wherever you are.
 - **Create an Index**: Maintain a simple index in each notebook to help you quickly locate topics or ideas you’ve written about.

+## What to Document in a Field Note

+What you document in a field note depends on what you’re working on, but here are some considerations:

+- **Location and Time**: Always capture specific location data and date/time information.
+Where are you exactly?
+What day and time is it?
+What is the weather like?
+- **Sensory Details**: Describe what you’re experiencing in a specific and factual way.
+What do you see?
+What do you hear?
+What do you smell?
+What’s around you?
+Try to be as objective, factual, specific, and detailed as possible.
+- **Descriptive Specificity**: Always be descriptive and specific.
+Describe specific information.
+Show, don’t tell.
+For example, don’t tell us that something is cozy, but show us it is cozy by describing specific details that contribute to coziness.
+- **People**: If your work involves people, describe what they are doing and saying in a specific and factual way.
+Take down names, verbatim quotes, and behavioral quirks.
+Try to document as objectively as possible.
+- **Feelings**: Describe your feelings.
+What does it feel like to be in a place?
+Do you feel happiness?
+Fear?
+Anger?
+Peace?
+What are your reflections, impressions, speculations, and hunches?
+This is the subjective stuff, and it is important.
+- **Audio**: Record audio of ambient noise and interviews with permission.

+## Why Take Field Notes?

+Field notes are an essential part of the creative process and can significantly enhance your work.

+- **Comprehensive Data**: Field notes provide a massive body of information to work with, including notes, audio documents, and photographic evidence.
+- **Raw Material**: Field notes are the unpolished gemstones, the raw material that will later get shaped into a final form.
+- **Memory Aid**: They help in remembering details, which aids in accuracy and honesty in your work.
+- **Productivity Hack**: Note-taking is a productivity hack and a memory aid, creating a record of the world and your experience in it.
+- **Staying Present**: Taking notes and staying present are synonymous, involving observation and acknowledgment of what you’re seeing and experiencing.

 ## Note-Taking Methods (From Various Online Sources):

 #1: The Outline Method – Best Note-Taking Method for Organized Notes